viewstools/docs/README.md

 also a super handy pattern for QA team, which can now access the elements using data attributes.

-💩 The type is required and it's always specified by pattern `Name is BlockType`
+💩 The type is required and it's always specified by pattern `Name BlockType`

 [Here's, around minute 52, Tom explains how to save blocks as a view and use it in another view)](https://youtu.be/S-5rbcnXWtI?t=51m38s)